 - a) The operational and disruptive threat of Cyber Security is mitigated using preventative controls and insurance protections are consistent with what was identified in the annual cyber security audit.
-This level of control will include the annual review of a Maintenance of Operations plan; and - b) Insurance levels are consistent with annual recommendations from a third-party insurance consultant for Cyber Liability Coverage.
+This level of control will include the annual review of a Maintenance of Operations plan; and - b) Insurance levels are consistent with the Michigan Community College Risk Management Authority (MCCRMA) standards of coverage for Cyber Liability.